AYS News Digest 24/1/22: Exposing torture suffered at the Turkish-Iranian border

 Biometric data collection — no benign procedure

-In the meantime, with the increasing use of machine learning and AI in securitisation, the Human Rights Watch (HRW) and Homo Digitalis say the recently planned police program in Greece — to obtain the facial and fingerprint biometric data of people on the move and asylum seekers — is inconsistent with laws on privacy, and is likely to increase discrimination, leading to human rights violations.
+In the meantime, with the increasing use of machine learning and AI in securitisation, both Human Rights Watch (HRW) and Homo Digitalis say the recently planned police program in Greece — to obtain the facial and fingerprint biometric data of people on the move and asylum seekers — is inconsistent with laws on privacy, and is likely to increase discrimination, leading to human rights violations.

 The program will use devices that can scan vehicle license plates, faces, and collect fingerprints.
 The biometric and biographic data could be immediately referenced against 20 databases held by national and international authorities, and HRW says at least one database may already be collecting biometric data in public spaces.